jbrdge/jbrdge/README.md

 ### LEGO Dataset Dashboard
 This project focuses on **data storytelling and visualization**.
 Using the Kaggle LEGO dataset, I designed Tableau dashboards to explore theme popularity, set complexity, and color usage across LEGO history.
-A lightweight SQL + PHP web interface supports the data, and the project could be containerized with Docker for portability.
+A lightweight PHP web interface supports the data, and the project could be containerized with Docker for portability.
 Unlike the churn repo, this one emphasizes **product delivery (interactive dashboards)** rather than a workflow-heavy pipeline — providing a complementary showcase of my skills.

 ---